Daily High to Daily Low: Is It Safe to Buy AGNC Investment Corp. (AGNC)?

 AGNC Investment Corp.
-(NASDAQ:AGNC) went up by 3.68% from its latest closing price compared to the recent 1-year high of $16.14.
-The company’s stock price has collected 4.12% of gains in the last five trading sessions.
+(NASDAQ:AGNC) went down by -2.59% from its latest closing price compared to the recent 1-year high of $16.03.
+The company’s stock price has collected 6.90% of gains in the last five trading sessions.

 Is It Worth Investing in AGNC Investment Corp.
 (NASDAQ :AGNC) Right Now?